vfmatzkin/wmh-mc-seg/README.md

 - data_root: the root directory of the data

 **Training parameters**
-- train_centers: the centers used for training in the format split1:center1,center2;split2:center1,center2, where splits: [training, test] and centers: [Utretcht, Amsterdam, Singapore]
+- train_centers: the centers used for training in the format split1:center1,center2;split2:center1,center2, where splits: [training, test] and centers: [Utrecht, Amsterdam, Singapore]
 - batch_size: the batch size
 - epochs: the number of epochs
 - learning_rate: the learning rate